OpenStuder/OpenStuder.github.io/clientlibs.md

 possible.

 >[!Note]
-> All examples set the `background` parameter to `False` in order to keep the scripts running, if you use the asynchronous client along with a GUI framework or there is a main thread that continues
+> Some examples set the `background` parameter to `False` in order to keep the scripts running, if you use the asynchronous client along with a GUI framework or there is a main thread that continues
 > to run, you should not provide this parameter and use the default behavior which runs in the background.

 ##### Establish connection - *connect()*